Gabriel-Aragao/freebitcoin-auto-better/README.md

   * **Requirements**
     - Instaled Google Chrome Browser.
-    - Download Chrome Webdriver for your Chrome version.
+    - Download Chrome Webdriver according to your Chrome version.
 [Chrome Webdriver Download](https://chromedriver.chromium.org/downloads)
     - Python 3.x.
 [Python Download](https://www.python.org/downloads/)
     - Active account on the Freebiicoin site, you can create an account [here](https://freebitco.in/?r=8521028)

-  1. Copy the chromedriver.exe file to the Drivers folder
+  1. Replace the downloaded chromedriver.exe file into the Drivers folder
   2. Open the config.py file to set up your login, password, and the budget.
 Use a budget in the form of x^2-1 will give an exact value to win or lose the budget.
   3. Open CMD on the project folder and run de command **pip3 install -r requirements.txt**